skokenes/RxQ/README.md

 `npm run build-dist`.

 The final package for distribution is stored in a sub-directory called `dist`.
 The NPM package should be published from this directory, NOT from the parent level repository which contains the source code.

+## Testing RxQ
+`npm run test-unit` will run all the unit tests

+`npm run test-e2e` will run the end to end tests.
+However, this will need qlik core, with teh image of whatever engine version is in the package.json.
+So you may need to do: `docker pull qlikcore/engine:12.181.0`